Orange cranberry sauce with Grand Marnier makes traditional cranberry sauce a new favorite side dish for Thanksgiving, or any other time of year!

 Well, I have to say I was a bit deflated when I googled “Grand Marnier orange cranberry sauce” to find that “my” idea was not even slightly original.
 However, I did discover that none of the recipes I perused made the sauce the way I had intended, so I’m posting my own Grand Marnier orange cranberry sauce recipe after all!

-What’s in this Grand Marnier Cranberry Sauce that Makes it so Good?
+Why is this Grand Marnier Cranberry Orange Sauce that Makes it so Good?

-I think the orange flavor (when only using orange juice, zest or concentrate) isn’t able to fight through the strong cranberry flavor, so my recipe uses two whole oranges, orange zest and Grand Marnier liqueur.
+I think the orange flavor (when only using orange juice, zest or concentrate) isn’t able to fight through the strong cranberry flavor, so my recipe uses two whole oranges, orange zest and Grand Marnier liqueur for triple the orange flavor, and it’s so good!

-I bet you’ll also love these cranberry orange muffins!
+I bet you’ll also love these super light and fluffly (no butter) cranberry orange muffins!

 Yes!
 Once you take it out of the freezer and defrost it in the fridge, you can put it in a pot and reheat it and it will taste exactly the same as when you first made it.

-If you love cranberry and orange flavors together, you’re going to love this cake!
+If you love cranberry and orange flavors together, you’re going to love this orange cranberry cake!

-How Long Will it Keep in the Refrigerator?
+How Long Will Cranberry Orange Sauce Keep in the Refrigerator?

-Although it would probably be fine for much longer given the sugar content, I would say that if you want to keep it longer than 5 or 6 days, put it in the freezer.
+Although it would probably be fine for much longer given the sugar content, I would say that if you want to keep the sauce longer than 5 or 6 days, put it in the freezer.

 I love these fruits together so much, I also have an orange cranberry bread and butter pudding recipe!